carlos-alvarezdelavega/Reddit-Data-Parser/README.md

 # About the Pushshift Reddit API Crawler

 This code tool uses the [pushshift.io](https://pushshift.io/) and `python` to scrap [Reddit](https://www.reddit.com/) data.
 This document will walk you through the steps needed to run the code.
-This repository is meant for low- and no-code experts, hence, I avoid technical jarggon.
+This repository is meant for low- and no-code researchers, hence, I've avoided technical jarggon.
 When run successfully, this code allows you to get Reddit posts and their associated comments within a designated timeframe.
 You will get this data organized in a .csv file that can be opened Microsoft Excel or Google Sheets.
 [Read more about the Pushshift API](https://github.com/pushshift/api).

 ## Getting Started

 ### How do I run Python on my computer?
-I **strongly** recommend you download and install [Anaconda](https://www.anaconda.com/) and use [Jupyter Notebook](https://jupyter.org/) to run your `python` code.
+I *strongly* recommend you download and install [Anaconda](https://www.anaconda.com/) and use [Jupyter Notebook](https://jupyter.org/) to run your `python` code.
 Jupyter Notebook allows you to break down your code's components, detect, and correct errors easily.
 It also installs the pre-required libraries to run this tool successfully.
 Check out a guide on [how to install Anaconda and run your Jupyter Notebook](https://sparkbyexamples.com/python/install-anaconda-jupyter-notebook/).

 ### Python notes to keep in mind
 In Python, hashtag '#' symbols represent in-line comments.
 Comments are lines of code that are *ignored* when running the program.
 You'll see the tool uses these comments to signpost key components.
 Comments are helpful to track the relevant variables you want to manipulate.
 For example: